jrkernan/SirFallenTAS/README.md

 ## Implementation notes

-**Max horizontal velocity display**: In addition to the TAS overlay, the TAS manager also displays a constant overlay for the current max horizontal velocity.
+- In addition to the TAS overlay, the TAS manager also displays a constant overlay for the current max horizontal velocity.
 This is because bhops and ground coyote jumps increase the max horizontal velocity by different amounts depending on which frame you jump.
 This overlay allows the user to get visual feedback for frame-perfect inputs.

-**Step-back buffer**: The `,` key can only step back up to 600 frames.
+- The `,` key can only step back up to 600 frames.
 Snapshots older than that are dropped to save on memory.
 Loading a save state clears the buffer completely, so you can't step back past a save state.

-**Movie file writes**: The `.tas` file is written to disk when you switch to playback, stop recording (**R**), disable TAS (**T**) or quit the game.
+- The `.tas` file is written to disk when you switch to playback, stop recording (**R**), disable TAS (**T**) or quit the game.
 It is not written every frame.

 ## Known limitations